 Cons

-5. Review and sign the CD agreement: Read the agreement carefully and double-check important details such as APY, minimum deposit requirement and fees before signing.
+- Review and sign the CD agreement: Read the agreement carefully and double-check important details such as annual percentage yield (APY), minimum deposit requirement and fees before signing.

 Consider these alternatives to 1-year CDs:

-• 1-year CDs vs. other CD terms: While a longer CD terms can get you a higher rate with longer CD terms, such as 18-month, 2-year, 3-year or 5-year CDs, shorter-term CDs may be a better option because CD rates can change significantly in a year, and locking up your money for longer could cause you to miss out on a good deal or be affected by rate decreases.
+- 1-year CDs vs. other CD terms: While a longer CD terms, such as 18-month, 2-year, 3-year or 5-year CDs, can get you a higher rate, shorter-term CDs may be a better option.
+This is because CD rates can change significantly in a year.
+Locking up your money for longer could cause you to miss out on a good deal or be affected by rate decreases.

-• 1-year CDs vs. high-yield savings accounts: High-yield savings accounts offer higher interest rates than traditional savings accounts, making them a good option for earning more on your savings with easy access to your funds and possibly no minimum balance requirements.
+- 1-year CDs vs. high-yield savings accounts: High-yield savings accounts offer higher interest rates than traditional savings accounts.
+This makes them a good option for earning more on your savings with easy access to your funds and possibly no minimum balance requirements.

 Start Earning More on Your Savings

 Investing in CDs can be a great way to grow your savings with minimal risk.
-However, it's important to note that CD rates can change frequently, so it's wise to regularly check for the most up-to-date information.
+However, it's important to note that CD rates can change frequently.
+It is best to regularly check for the most up-to-date information.
 With the right research and comparison, you can find the best 1-year CD rate that meets your financial goals.

 Frequently Asked Questions

 Banks and credit unions change their CD rates as interest rates rise and fall.
-At the time of this writing, Bread Savings is offering 5.25% APY for a 1-year CD.
-Before you buy a CD, look at the latest rates to make sure you get the highest APY.
+At the time of this writing, Live Oak Bank is offering 4.60% APY for a 1-year CD.
+Before you buy a CD, look at the latest CD rates to make sure you get the highest APY.

 Can you add money to a CD regularly?